 - The official term for puppy acne is “puppy furunculosis”, but it’s just a funny name for those tubes of hair that grow from your pup’s face.

 - It occurs when hair tubes get caught under the skin and make little red bumps pop up everywhere.
-They look like pimples, and they’re just as gross, but don’t worry- it’s not a sign of illness.
+They look like pimples and are just as gross, but don’t worry- it’s not a sign of illness.

 - It does not hurt to pop them, and if your pup absorbs the oil from the pimple, then their fur will feel much softer!
-Keep in mind that you should never squeeze them too hard, or you could cause wound infection.
+Remember that you should never squeeze them too hard, or you could cause a wound infection.

 - They will most likely fade away when they get older, and their hormones stop making them grow.
-Once this happens, most pups will only have one tube of hair under their eyes because it’s usually just a hormone thing.
-There are no serious health concerns associated with puppy acne, but if your pup is licking at their face or has excessive scratching, then you should take them to a vet.
+Once this happens, most pups will only have one hair tube under their eyes because it’s usually just a hormone.
+No serious health concerns are associated with puppy acne, but if your pup is licking at their face or has excessive scratching, you should take them to a vet.

 - Other things can cause bumps on dogs, like mange, so if your pup is itching at their face or you have any reason to believe that the bumps are not acne, then taking them to a vet is always best.

 - Dog acne is a skin condition in dogs of any breed, age, or sex.

 - The symptoms of acne are scaly skin and pimples on the face and muzzle.
 There has been no definitive answer as to the cause of dog acne.
 Still, some things have been found to worsen symptoms like environmental factors, hormonal changes, diet, allergies, and parasites like fleas.

 - Treatments for dog acne include topical treatments like benzoyl peroxide (which is used in human acne), antibiotics or hormonal therapy.